-For many adults, the only life insurance policy they have is through their employer.
+For many adults, the only term life insurance policy they have is through their employer.
 Offering a term life insurance option to your employees as a benefit shows your workers they are valued, while giving employees the ability to protect their loved ones should they die while in your employ.

 Types of Term Life Insurance Policies